Thomas Muir of Huntershill: The third Convention

 Commenting upon the Convention Bill recently passed in Ireland as a means of suppressing public assemblies, Sinclair moved that a secret committee of four, together with the Secretary, be invested with the power to fix the meeting of a Convention of Emergency.
-This convention would if necessary declare itself permanent and resist attempts to disperse it.
-When the diligent spy, 'J.B.', duly delivered his report of this discussion the authorities moved swiftly.
+This convention would, if necessary, declare itself permanent and resist attempts to disperse it.
+When the diligent spy, 'J.B.', duly delivered his report of this discussion, the authorities moved swiftly.
 Early on the morning of 5 December arrest warrants were issued and served by armed bailiffs upon Skirving, Margarot, Gerrald, Sinclair and Matthew Campbell Browne.
-In the trials which followed Skirving, Margarot and Gerrald were each respectively given sentences of 14 years transportation.
-While these and other disasters were befalling the Scottish Movement, Muir and Palmer were languishing in the prison hulks by night and being forced to labour in a chain gang on the banks of the Thames by day.
+In the trials which followed, Skirving, Margarot and Gerrald were each respectively given sentences of 14 years transportation.
+While these events were occurring, Muir and Palmer were being held in the prison hulks by night and being forced to labour in a chain gang on the banks of the Thames by day.
 An attempt to ship them out to Botany Bay in the convict transport Ye Canada had failed, when in true 'coffin-ship' tradition, her timbers were found to be rotten.
 After spending some time in Newgate Jail where they were joined by the newly convicted associates, Palmer, Skirving and Margarot, they were removed by coach to Portsmouth and placed aboard a new transport Surprize.
 In spite of belated and somewhat reluctant attempts on behalf of the Whigs in Parliament and the Lords to obtain a pardon for the radicals, they were abruptly shipped out for Botany Bay on the morning of 24 May.